Simulated images of the poster design.

 The next event that gave rise to this exhibit was a local festival.
 I wanted to raise the energy of the event for the people putting it on by hanging my paintings in the main building where the festival was taking place.
 (It was one of just a few times in over twenty years that I publicly displayed my artwork.)
 I was enjoying watching how my art was touching people.
 One person came up and said, “Your paintings belong in museums.”
 At different times within the next few hours, four people came up to me and said the same thing.
 By the fourth one, something in me clicked and this idea was birthed.

 The last important element in this exhibit arose out of a series of conference calls.
 On the call were people in the United States as well as Europe, and we would discuss the physical as well as the metaphysical nature of the world and of our existence.
-We were inspiring each other on the call to move beyond concepts into real experiences.
+We were inspiring each other on the call to move beyond concepts into real experiences of subtler levels of perception.
 I would always be out at the Headlands looking over the coast watching my perceptions shift as we shared our insights.
 We were very fortunate to have one person on the call that was a professor emeritus of physics.
 No matter how my perceptions would shift into seeing a higher reality—whatever the perceptions were, his words would exquisitely frame my experiences and highlight them in the words of theoretical physics—a physics that I was beginning to see was incredibly alive.
 His words touched everyone, bringing an added dimension to everyone’s experience.
 So, at the festival event when the fourth person said my art belonged in museums and I knew that would be my new direction, immediately came the idea to combine my paintings with inspirational passages from the world’s top theoretical physicists.

 Paintings Hung Like Tapestries